Sunwing pilot pleads guilty to being impaired on Calgary flight to Mexico

 After Gronych was charged, the Canadian Federal Pilots Association said Transport Canada should be responsible for checking the credentials of foreign pilots instead of leaving it to air operators.

-Federal Transport Minister Marc Garneau expressed concern about the incident in a letter to passenger airlines.
-He gave airlines until Feb.
+Federal Transport Minister Marc Garneau wrote a letter to passenger airlines to express his concern and gave them until Feb.
 15 to confirm their measures to ensure flight crew members are fit to fly.Report Typo/Error